 Find the right treatment that allows you to work

-Mr. Frye has worked for a property management company for 41 years.
+Mr. Douglas* has worked for a property management company for 41 years.
 Through his job he met residents on dialysis.
 After being diagnosed with kidney failure in 2012, he found himself surrounded by dialysis stories.

-“It seemed like when I was diagnosed with kidney failure, I ran across even more people on dialysis,” explained Frye.
+“It seemed like when I was diagnosed with kidney failure, I ran across even more people on dialysis,” explained Douglas.
 “People would tell me they were exhausted doing in-center hemodialysis three times a week.
 It got me thinking and I hit the books to learn more about that.”

-“Being on dialysis doesn’t have to stop me from doing anything I previously did,” stated Frye.
+“Being on dialysis doesn’t have to stop me from doing anything I previously did,” stated Douglas.
 “I run 10 and-a-half hours on my cycler at night.
 Monday through Thursday I’m in bed and connected to my peritoneal dialysis machine by 8pm.
 I’m out of bed and ready to start my day at 6am.
 I’m at work at 8am.
 On the weekends I can start later because I can sleep in on Saturday and Sunday.”

 In-center hemodialysis, home hemodialysis, peritoneal dialysis, and a transplant are all treatment options for kidney disease.
 Explore the options with your doctor and find the treatment that allows you to work.

 When 24 year old Ashli was diagnosed with kidney disease, she was surprised.
 By age 28, she was entering kidney failure and facing the fact that dialysis is a time-consuming process.

 “I started on in-center hemodialysis.
 It was difficult maintaining a consistent schedule at work and on dialysis,” stated Ashli.